manuvarkey/Earthing/README.md

 * 3D plotting of electrode geometry used for design.
 * 3D plotting of current density distribution for the earth network.
 * 2D/3D plotting of surface potential distribution.
+* Ploting and evaluation of mesh and step potentials.

 ## Installation